aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     and the module's tracking issue will include links to relevant RFCs.

   - **Update Roadmap** - publicly indicate the module is work in progress
-    - If an RFC is written, place the module’s tracking issue on the CDK roadmap in the “researching” column to indicate we need customer feedback on the module’s design.
+    - if an RFC is written, place the module’s tracking issue on the CDK roadmap in the “researching” column to indicate we need customer feedback on the module’s design.
 When the RFC process is complete, move the tracking issue to the "Working on it" column
     - otherwise, place the module’s tracking issue on the CDK roadmap in the “Working on it“ column